jediblair/newsbotster/README.md

 - Add, edit, or remove news sources
 - Trigger an immediate crawl of any source (or all sources at once)
 - Monitor crawler status per source
+- Manage classifier topic tags and trigger a full reclassification of all articles
+- Manage user accounts

 ---